TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 this structure to be almost always like that.
 Depending on the installation variant you choose however, this may be slightly different.
-For instance, it is possible to have all PHP files except the entry points :file:`index.php` within the composer managed :file:`vendor/` directory, outside of the document root.
+For instance, it is possible to have all PHP files except the entry points :file:`index.php` within the Composer-managed :file:`vendor/` directory, outside of the document root.
 This setup however did not fully settle yet, and is not documented here in detail.
 So, if you look at "casual" TYPO3 installations, you will almost always find the directory structure as outlined below.